We have a choice, ignore a problem and let someone else sort it out, or do something about it. We do.

 These puppies were born to Daisy when she lived on the street.
 She eventually abandoned them and they were found in the road.
 We fostered them until they were accepted by a rescue centre on the Costa del Sol who rehomed all 3.
 These all required treatment for a full range of parasites including tapeworm, roundworm, ticks, fleas and mites.

-Alfie was adopted by an English Lady in Javea.
+Archie was adopted by an English Lady in Javea.
 She completed Archie’s vaccination and fulfilled her promise to neuter him.

 Chanel was the tiniest of pups, and struggled against her bigger brothers and sisters.
 She was adopted by a Swedish lady in Marbella.
 She has a wonderfully pampered life, including a doggy pushchair, doggy playdates, silk cushion and an actual CHANEL dog collar!
 Chanel is neutered.

 These remaining pups were adopted locally by an English couple running a cave house B&B. They live a very rural active life and it’s lovely knowing they are so close.
 I had despaired of finding them a home - so I took them to a car boot sale to meet & greet and socialise with potential adopters.
-I was super happy they were taken together. they are spayed/neutered.
+I was super happy they were taken together.
+They are spayed/neutered.

 He is a chosen dog.
 He was initially rescued with his 3 sisters in a bag drowning in the river.
 We were approached by the rescuer when he was a puppy as he was being attacked by his sisters.
 He was the runt of the litter and very nervous.
 He is now well over 50kgs and is the alpha dog.
 He is not a people dog, but he is calm and gentle.
 His type of dogs are usually breed by hunters to kill boars because of their weight and speed.
 They suffer terrible injuries and weak/old dogs are routinely slaughtered.
 These dogs required experienced homes because of their size and prey-drive.
 He has been microchipped/passported and neutered.
 It was reported in the UK in February 2019 that upwards of 50,000 Spanish hunting dogs are killed annually - often by hanging, drowning or being thrown into wells.
 The images are too distressing to show.

 Zizi is again a MastinX, this time, her mother was a security dog living outside in a wood yard with little to no human contact.
 Her owner was again found trying to kill her, and her sister, as 4 week old puppies.
 Zizi was immediately sponsored by a family in the UK, but we had to foster her until she was old enough to travel.
-She now lives in Somerset, and loves nothing more than playing in the woods and rivers.
+She now lives in Wales, and loves nothing more than playing in the woods and rivers.
 A big affectionate dog.
 In the UK she is spayed, vaccinated and insured.

 Bluey couldnt be left.
 Although initially rescued, her rescuer was taken ill and all her dogs were rehomed or put to sleep.
 By this stage Bluey was nervous with people and therefore she would have been put down.
 She came to us, and spent a few week with her sister(before she left).
 Bluey is a big, fast dog and like Lenny has a high prey drive.
 She could only be re-homed to experienced adopters, although as videos show, she is exceptionally gentle with our dogs, puppies, cats and kittens. again at 40+kg she is a big, energetic dog.
 Like her sister, she is very affectionate towards people.
 She has needed spaying, vaccinating, microchipping and passporting.